avdvorak/myelin-atlas/README.md

-The structural template and myelin atlas can also be viewed interactively at: https://www.msmri.com/brain-atlases/
+The structural template and myelin atlas will soon be available to be viewed interactively at: https://www.msmri.com/brain-atlases/

 ## ANTs Installation